SkepticMystic/breadcrumbs-docs/Guides/Personal Relationship Management.md

 ### 4. Visualising

 After you've expanded your people-graph, you can visualise it using a [[Codeblocks|mermaid codeblock]].
-The following shows _all_ relationships from the perspective of the current note (resulting in a potentially huge graph ⚠️):
+The following shows _all_ relationships from the perspective of the current note (⚠️ resulting in a potentially huge graph):

 ```
 type: mermaid